-Boot from Install CD / Flash Drive: Insert the boot CD into the CD-ROM drive and reboot.
-When the American Megatreds BIOS splash screen comes up press F-12 and choose the USB device.
+Boot from Flash Drive: Insert the flash drive into an USB slot and reboot When the American Megatreds BIOS splash screen comes up press F-12 and choose the USB device.

-The machine takes 3-5 minutes to load the OS.
+The machine takes a few seconds to load the OS.
 You can press ESC to view boot messages, although there aren't alot of meaningful ones issued anymore.

 - Leave /dev/sda1 alone

 - Change /dev/sda2 to 100,000 MB, type NTFS

 - Add /dev/sdb5 1024MB, type ext2, mount point /boot

 - Add /dev/sdb6 4096MB, type swap